wso2/k8s-api-operator/docs/HowToGuide/OverviewOfCrds/working-with-endpoints.md

     At the time of the API is deployed, api-operator will identify the endpoint service and create the target endpoint deployment along with the service.
 The deployed API will act as a sidecar to the deployed endpoint.

-   - Sample security definitions are provided in `<k8s-api-operator-home>/api-operator/deploy/sample-definitions/wso2_v1alpha1_targetendpoint_cr.yaml`
+   - Sample target endpoint definitions are provided in `<k8s-api-operator-home>/api-operator/deploy/sample-definitions/wso2_v1alpha1_targetendpoint_cr.yaml`
    - Sample scenarios using the target endpoint provided in `<k8s-api-operator-home>/scenarios/scenario-7` and `<k8s-api-operator-home>/scenarios/scenario-8`